Thursday, 26 February 2026

 It was blustery this morning, not particularly cold but the strength of the wind blowing down the narrow valley was enough to make it feel colder than the recorded temperature suggested.
 Needless to say the sky was the colour of woodash and the sunshine of yesterday but a memory.

-I find it barely credible that a year has passed since last I came here to these three inconsequential shallow pools, lying well within the boundary of the city but here I am again admiring the frogs that have lain dormant in holes, recesses or whatever dark hiding places they have chosen throughout the winter and are now emerging to greet another Spring and begin the timeless ritual of courting and spawning, all in a matter of a few days before disappearing once more to their hideaways, leaving the favoured pools to nurture their progeny and provide for another generation of frogs.
+I find it barely credible that a year has passed since last I came here to these three inconsequential shallow pools, lying well within the boundary of the city but here I am again admiring the frogs that have lain dormant in holes, recesses or whatever dark hiding places they have chosen throughout the winter and from which they are now emerging to greet another Spring and begin the timeless ritual of courting and spawning.
+All will be achieved in a matter of a few days before they disperse once more to their hideaways, leaving the favoured pools to nurture their progeny and provide another generation of frogs.

-Today as I looked down from the boardwalk, the pools the frogs so faithfully return to each year looked devoid of any amphibious life but strange contrary ripples on the water's surface told otherwise, betraying mysterious frog activity below the surface.
+Today as I looked down from the boardwalk, the pools the frogs so faithfully return to each year looked devoid of any amphibious life but contrary ripples on the water's surface told otherwise, betraying frog activity below.

-Slowly and cautiously, around a dozen heads emerged above the water, the bodies lying prone in the cold water supported by blades of riparian plantlife .
-Gaining confidence a few individuals begin jostling each other and moving across the water's surface with jerky movements before adopting their customary static pose as if waiting, which I suppose they are, for a female to appear and hopefully to clamber onto her back and when the time comes fertilise the eggs as they pour in a jellied stream from her bloated body.
+Slowly and cautiously, around a dozen heads emerged above the water, the attached bodies lying prone in the cold water, supported by a combination of dead and emerging plantlife.
+Gaining confidence a few males begin jostling each other and moving across the water's surface with jerky movements before adopting their customary static pose as if waiting, which I suppose they are, for a female to appear and hopefully to clamber onto her back and when the time comes fertilise the eggs as they pour in a jellied stream from her bloated body.
+It looked unlikely today however.

-This morning there were a couple of males clinging onto females backs (a behaviour called amplexus) but no spawn evident, while other male frogs were still instinctively trying to clamber on each others backs, heedless and blundering in their all consuming drive to procreate
+This morning a male was already clinging onto a female's back (a behaviour called amplexus) but no spawn was yet evident, while other male frogs were instinctively trying to clamber on each others backs, blundering and heedless of their error in the all consuming drive to procreate.

 The above two images show a male and female frog in amplexus.Note the difference in colour